operator-framework/operator-sdk/doc/test-framework/scorecard.md

 #### Spec Block Exists

-This test checks the Custom Resource(s) that is created in the cluster to make sure that all CRs have a spec block.
+This test checks the Custom Resource(s) created in the cluster to make sure that all CRs have a spec block.
 This test has a maximum score of 1.

 #### Status Block Exists

-This test checks the Custom Resource(s) that is created in the cluster to make sure that all CRs have a status block.
+This test checks the Custom Resource(s) created in the cluster to make sure that all CRs have a status block.
 This test has a maximum score of 1.

 #### Writing Into CRs Has An Effect